EliLauwers/assignment1/assignment1.md

 LEFT JOIN branch b USING(enterprisenumber)
 LEFT JOIN person p USING(email)
 WHERE
+  /*
-  /* Reverse the lowercase month name and take the first letter */ /* Use FM (Fillmode) to not get a space character as the last character*/ /* Then, check if that letter is 'r' */
+      Reverse the lowercase month name and take the first letter;
+      Use FM (Fillmode) to not get a space character as the last character Then, check if that letter is 'r'
+  */
     substr(reverse(to_char(r.period_begin,'FMmonth')),1,1) = 'r'
   AND
+  /*
-  /* for every branch and person, calculate the sum of elements in the year field */ /* Next, compare both and retain those where elements are equal */ ((substr(p.postalcode, 1, 1)::integer) + (substr(p.postalcode, 2, 1)::integer) +
+    for every branch and person, calculate the sum of elements in the year field Next, compare both and retain those where elements are equal */
+  ((substr(p.postalcode, 1, 1)::integer) +
+  (substr(p.postalcode, 2, 1)::integer) +
   (substr(p.postalcode, 3, 1)::integer) +